Pura Goa Lawah: History

 Pura Goa Lawah was established in the 11th century by Mpu Kuturan.
 Mpu Kuturan was one of the early priests who introduced Hinduism on Bali.
 The temple complex may start as the center of meditation for priests.

 When the Dutch attacked the Klungkung kingdom of 1849 in the War of Kusamba, the temple was one of the key points during the war.
 The conflict in the War of Kusamba was between the Royal Netherlands East Indies Army led by Andreas Victor Michiels and the Klungkung kingdom led by Dewa Agung Istri Kanya.

-The temple decoration evolves as time progress.
+The temple decoration evolved as time progress.
 In the early 20th-century, porcelain ceramic plates attached into the shrines and gates of Pura Goa Lawah are common.
 This treatment can still be found in other old temples in Bali such as Pura Kehen.
 Today, the porcelain ceramic plates decoration on the shrines and gates has been reduced.

 Temple compound

 The compound of Pura Goa Lawah is built over a hilly outcrop.
 It is divided into three areas: the outer sanctum of the temple (jaba pisan or nistaning mandala), the middle sanctum (jaba tengah or madya mandala), and the inner main sanctum (jero or utamaning mandala).

 The entrance to the temple complex is marked with a candi bentar gate.
 A bale kulkul (pavilion to keep a drum) is placed to the west of this entrance.
 Within the first courtyard of the temple, the outer sanctum or the jaba pisan, there are three pavilions (bale) located in three corners of the temple complex.
 One of the pavilions is the bale gong, where the gamelan set is kept for musical performance.
 Access to the middle sanctum or jaba tengah is located to the west of the outer sanctum.

 Three paduraksa portals mark the entrance to the innermost sanctum of the temple (jero).
 The inner main sanctum consists of three meru towers, one of which is dedicated to Shiva.
 Several smaller shrines are nested into a cave, where hordes of nectar bats rest.
 The entrance to the mouth of the cave is marked with the candi bentar gates.
-Other shrines is a bale pavilion adorned with motifs of Naga Basuki flanking its steps.
+Another shrine is a bale pavilion adorned with motifs of Naga Basuki flanking its steps.
 Naga Basuki is a primordial dragon who is believed to keep the balance of the cosmos.